Review of A Game of Thrones

 Martin’s Fantasy Forbearers

 The size of the novel is meant to signal the author’s intention of creating an epic storyline to rival The Lord of the Rings and The Once and Future King.
-Since there is so much about political maneuvering, statesmanship, and ambitious power plays, the novel actually has more in common with the Dune Series, political thrillers, and history books about the Middle Ages than it does with fantasy novels.
+Since there is so much about political maneuvering, statesmanship, and ambitious power plays, the novel actually has more in common with the Dune Series, political thrillers, and history books about the Middle Ages than it does with most fantasy novels.
 In fact there are only a few instances where anything magical happens.
-The bulk of the novel deals more with human interactions and the ways they use their authority, intellect, or physical power to help and hinder one another all while grasping to hold onto their own interests.
+The bulk of the novel deals more with human interactions and the ways they use and misuse their authority, intellect, or physical power to help and hinder one another all while grasping to hold onto their own interests.
 The ethical actions of the characters are rarely black and white.

 The most fantastical element is the setting itself.
 Winters and summers can last decades in the Seven Kingdoms, and this magical relationship of the seasons affects everything that happens in the novel.
 Readers who come to A Game of Thrones looking for orcs and wizards in pointy hats will be largely disappointed, but keeping an open mind about what constitutes a fantasy novel will make the book a rewarding experience.
 The ending, however, suggests the rest of the Song of Ice and Fire will see and increase in elements of the fantastic.

 A Game of Thrones makes for an engaging if somewhat lengthy read.
 Martin not only keeps readers interested and caring about what happens over the course of the long novel but also convinces them to read the rest of his Song of Ice and Fire whenever he gets around to finishing it.